Age Eligibility - Youth Age & Eligibility Guidelines

 Girls High School: 9th grade through 12th grade.
 One division, without JV or Varsity determination.

-Girls, U15 and below, may play on a boys team only if no girls team is available to her at her age level in her local club.
+Girls, U14 and below, may play on a boys team only if no girls team is available at her age level in her local club.
 Boys may not play on a girls team, at any age level.
+The NCJLA follows the recommendation of US Lacrosse in matters relating to transgender athletes.

 Policies on Playing Up

 As long as the player, parents, coach and club agree that it is in the best interest of the player, then the league will concur and allow a player to play one age level up.
 However, the decision should not be made lightly.
 The "playing up" player should be in the top third of the team that he or she is moving up to.
-If several players all want to move up then it would likely be better to all stay at grade level and enjoy a dominant season.
+If several players all want to move up then it would likely be better to all stay at their appropriate age level.
 Players requesting to play up two age divisions must submit a petition to the NCJLA Board of Directors.

-If a 14U age-eligible 8th grade girl wishes to play on a high school team, the club must submit a petition to the NCJLA Board of Directors.
+If any 14U age-eligible 8th grade boy or girl wishes to play on a high school team, the club must submit a petition to the NCJLA Board of Directors.

 If a player is moved up mid-season, he/she is allowed to play up once during the season and still be allowed to move back to his/her original team.
 The same rules apply to moving laterally, from one team to another within the same age bracket.
 If a player moves up or moves laterally more than once, he/she must remain on the team he/she moved to for the remainder of the season.
 Any movement of a player must be sent to the appropriate commissioner and the webmaster at least 48 hours before a game so the NCJLA can make the adjustment to a team’s roster prior to the game.